AndyShiue/Ende-readme/README.md

 # Terms and Statements

 At the very beginning, let me introduce the terms of the language.
-Terms can be seen as trees that build up value.
+Terms can be seen as trees that build up values.
 Terms include:

 1. **Literals**: